hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 #Formatting of input data files

 The sections below describe in detail how the case study and technology input data files must be formatted.
+These files should be located in the folders "case_data" and "technology_data" in your experiment folder.
+See for an example: case_study_data\generic_energy_hub_basic\

 ##Formatting of case study input files